-- Students will demonstrate the ability to locate and follow musical markings including: tutti, a tempo, subito, tenuto, marcato and rallentando. - Students will identify note names on the staff in both treble and bass clefs, and will identify note names on the ledger lines from A3 to a C6 and from C2 to C4: including sharps, flats and naturals. - Students will identify all major key signatures. - Students will demonstrate the ability to declare a major key, and label solfege of any scale degree regardless of the key signature and intervallic leap.
+- major scale: m2, M2, m3, P4, P5. - Students will be able to identify and perform the following intervals: m2, M2, m3, M3. - Students will demonstrate the ability to declare a major key, and label solfege of any scale degree regardless of the key signature and intervallic leap.
 Students will be able to label and perform descending Do to Sol.
-Students will be able to label accidentals with solfege (ie Fi, Te, Le and Me) In addition, students will be able to perform short musical examples including step wise patterns, thirds and fifths as well as skips within the tonic and dominant triad.
-Students will also be able to sing patterns Ti to Re, Fa to La)
+Students will be able to label accidentals with solfege (ie Fi, Te, Le and Me) In addition, students will be able to perform short musical examples including step wise patterns, thirds, fourths, fifths as wells as skips within the tonic, dominant, subdominant and supertonic triad.
+Students will also be able to sing patterns Ti to Re, Fa to La, Do to La, Fa to Re.